-By default, the Max, Pro, and Flex packages will allow you to upload only one map.
+By default, your app package will allow you to upload only one map.
 This is because session and company locations link to your map, and when clicked, the location will open the map automatically.
 If you have more than one image map, clicking a location will simply bring attendees to a list of your maps, and they will need to know which map they need to open, which can be confusing if you haven't named your locations in a way that indicates which map they appear in.

 If you want to upload multiple floor plans, we recommend merging them into one image, as in this example, or adding Interactive Maps to your package.
 The Executive package includes Interactive Maps.